Capital works — state schools

 Underspends and overspends

-If Ministry funds are not all spent, you need to return the credit balance to the Ministry, even to the last dollar.
-If you want to keep unspent funds for another project or other purposes, you will need to get Ministry approval before the funding period ends and provide documents to the auditor.
+If Ministry funds aren't all spent, you need to return the credit balance to the Ministry, even to the last dollar.
+If you want to keep unspent funds for another project or other purposes, you'll need to get Ministry approval before the funding period ends and provide documents to the auditor.

 Using your board’s own funding

 You can fundraise for capital works but you must make the purpose of that fundraising clear to the school community.
 Your board may get Ministry approval to contribute its own funds to a particular development.
 Examples are if a school wishes to add a further classroom over its entitlement, or the construction of an adventure playground or a swimming pool.

 In these cases the structure (sometimes part of a building) will become the property of the board and will be included in the board’s asset register.